kmi-robots/spatial-KB/README.md

 **Please note that the first run takes much longer because the raw VG data are processed for the first time.**
 Subsequent runs, instead, rely on the pre-processed VG data stored locally.

+Running the script also provides the variance of the evaluation metrics, to account for differences in the stratified Kfold splits across runs.

 ML and Size-only ablation:
 ```
 cd your-path-to/spatial-KB